thibaudcolas/curlylint/docs/SUPPORT.md

 ## Documentation

-Documentation for this project is all within the GitHub repository.
-Please make sure to have a look at:
+Documentation for this project is all on [curlylint.org](https://www.curlylint.org/), please make sure to look at it before asking for help.

-- [`README.md`](../README.md), where most documentation lives
-- [`docs/`](../docs), for things that are too long for the README

 ## Questions